Anbehner/Android-Project/docs/_posts/2017-06-27-TestCase_Design.md

 ### Requirement-5:<br>

-I want to see the overview of Income/Expense Transactions on the start up screen.<br>
+As a user I want to see the overview of Income/Expense Transactions on the start up screen.<br>

 ### Testcase-5:<br>